CDSS4PCP/cdss-testing-harness/README.md

 ```

 * `-n`: When this option is included, the script will not start a new cql-translation-service docker container.
 When using this option, ensure you have an instance of the translation service running on your machine at the URL specified in .env
 * `-t`: This option allows you to specify a specific directory or pattern that `jest` should use to run the tests.
-If ommitted, the script will use `jest`'s default which is any file that ends in `.test.js`
+If omitted, the script will use `jest`'s default which is any file that ends in `.test.js`

 This script will do the following: